jenniferjiangkells/Rosalind_Project/README.md

 # Rosalind_Project
-My solutions in Python to Rosalind Project problems from http://rosalind.info/
+My solutions in basic Python3 to Rosalind Project problems from http://rosalind.info/